26 interesting facts about Poland

 4. During the Second World War, Poland suffered enormous losses after it was invaded by both Germany and Russia.
 Estimates suggest as many as six million Poles died during the war – 18% of the population.
 This included up to three million Polish Jews murdered by the Germans in the Holocaust.

-5. Auschwitz concentration camp in Poland was the largest German Nazi concentration camp and extermination centre.
+5. Auschwitz concentration camp in Poland was the largest German Nazi concentration camp and extermination center.
 Over 1.1 million people were killed there between 1940 and 1945.

 Poland's flag flying against blue sky